-- have their Australian Apprentice undertake a medical assessment by a medical practitioner or registered psychologist on Form 608; or - provide a letter detailing the progress of the Australian Apprentice and the Registered Training Organisation delivering the Australian Apprentice's training; or - have the Employment Service Provider complete and sign a new Form 608a in conjunction with a new Form 608, where the Australian Apprentice has a valid Job Capacity Assessment or Employment Services Assessment.

-- (ii) Australian Apprentice with a temporary disability
+- Provide a Statement of Attainment (SOA) from Registered Training Organisation; and letter of support detailing the progress of the Australian Apprentice signed by the Employer, apprentice and Parent/Guardian (where relevant) and Registered Training Organisation. - have their Australian Apprentice undertake a medical assessment by a medical practitioner or registered psychologist on Form 608; or - have the Employment Service Provider complete and sign a new Form 608a in conjunction with a new Form 608, where the Australian Apprentice has a valid Job Capacity Assessment or Employment Services Assessment. - (ii) Australian Apprentice with a temporary disability

 Employers of Australian Apprentices with a temporary disability must have their eligibility reassessed at the expiration of the approved disability period by submitting:

-- a new Form 1288; and

-- a new Form 608.
+- a new application form in the Apprenticeships Data Management System; and - a new Form 608.